ibm-cloud-docs/speech-to-text/grammar-add.md

 ```
 {: pre}

 The training method is asynchronous.
 Training typically takes only seconds to complete.
 But it can take longer depending on the size and complexity of the grammar and the current load on the service.
-For information about checking the status of a training operation, see [Monitoring the training request](#monitorTraining).
+For information about checking the status of a training operation, see [Monitoring the training request](#monitorTraining-grammar).

 ### Monitoring the training request
-{: #monitorTraining}
+{: #monitorTraining-grammar}

 The service returns a 200 response code if the training process is successfully initiated.
 The service cannot accept subsequent training requests, or requests to add new grammars, corpora, or words to the custom model, until the current training request completes.